Code of Conduct

 All student religious groups and organizations, wishing to be active on the Simmons University campus are required to either gain approval by the Director of Spiritual Life (in the case of small groups) or be registered with the Office of Student Leadership and Activities.
 As with all student organizations, religious groups or organizations wishing to be active on campus must have a faculty adviser and go through the student organization approval process.

-Applications for registration are available in the Office of Student Leadership and Activities in the Main College Building, Room W007 and are approved by the Student Government Association in concert with the Office of the Dean for Student Life.
+Applications for registration are available in the Office of Student Leadership and Activities in the Management and Academic Building, Room C-130 and are approved by the Student Government Association in concert with the Office of the Dean for Student Life.

 Any off-campus religious groups/organizations should be directed to the Office of Spiritual Life to look for co-sponsorship opportunities as appropriate.